pmgl/starblast-modding/README.md

 ### Main code parts
 #### Options
 ##### Definition
-Stored in `this.options` is a data structure where you can set options for your custom, modded game.
+Stored in `this.options` is a data structure where you can set options for your custom modded game.
 These options are used for initializing the game when you start your mod.
 Changing them while the mod is running does not affect the game.
 ##### Custom ships and custom tree

-You can import ships made with Starblast Ship Editor.
-In the Ship Editor, use "Mod Export" feature to export a JavaScript code snippet for the modding interface.
+You can import ships made within the Starblast Ship Editor.
+Use "Mod Export" feature to export a JavaScript code snippet for the modding interface.
 Then paste this snipped in the coding window and add this:
 ```js
 var myship_101 = "{ … … <this is your exported ship code> …";